HNHalstead/Genome_Analysis/2_Illumina_FQ/illumina_fastqc_commands.md

 # Illumina DNA FastQC Commands

-### If FastQC module does'nt load correctly, this step can be done locally
+### If FastQC module doesn't load correctly on UPPMAX, this step can be done locally

 #### Load Modules